 In Nevada, programs such as Zero Fatalities Nevada, a joint effort of the NV Public Safety Office and the Department of Transportation (DOT), work to reduce the overall number of collisions that occur in our state by raising public awareness and increasing traffic safety through police efforts.
 According to the latest statistics from the program, more than 1,200 Nevada residents suffer serious injuries as the result of car accidents annually in our area, a number that has increased steadily over the past five years.

-At Paul Padda Law, our team of former federal prosecutors and law enforcement officials work on the front lines in providing knowledgeable, professional car wreck lawyers for victims of car accidents and injuries.
+At Paul Padda Law, our professional car accident lawyer works hard for victims with auto accident injuries.
 In our decades’ worth of experience, we have found that it is the reckless and negligent actions of other drivers which often cause these accidents to occur.
 Cases in which we have been successful in seeking compensation for our clients include:

 - Drunk Driving Accidents: Crash data from the Nevada DOT indicates that, despite heavy fines and potential jail sentences, the use of alcohol accounts for 20 percent of all fatal car accidents in Nevada each year.
 Even driving after one or two drinks can impair your driving abilities, making car accidents and injuries more likely.